 There’s nothing fancy or charming about this space in the East Village, but you don’t need ambiance when you have good fried poultry.
 Bobwhite is a super-casual spot where you order at the bar and someone brings you fried chicken with some coleslaw and a biscuit.
 They also have sandwiches and sides (and also a salad).
 Come to Bobwhite when you’ve had a rough weekday, and eat a cheap meal that’ll put you to sleep.

 Pies ‘n’ Thighs is right off the Williamsburg Bridge, but the inside of this little Southern spot feels like something you’d find in a city with a population significantly under one million.
 The order here is a chicken box (that comes with three pieces, a biscuit, and a side) or a chicken biscuit.
 The chicken biscuit is a piece of fried chicken in the middle of a biscuit, and it comes dripping with butter.

 Dokebi is a Korean restaurant in Williamsburg where you can grill your own meat or mess around with some shabu shabu.
 But if it’s a weeknight, you probably aren’t going to do either of those things.
 You’ll probably just get some bibimbap, fried chicken, or a few of their Korean BBQ tacos.
 You can’t go wrong with any of these choices, none of them will cost you too much, and there’s even a good beer selection.

-If you’re looking for a Thai place where you can order something other than pad Thai and have no regrets, Up Thai is a good option.
-Stop by on a weeknight and have some larb, peanut-chicken dumplings, or maybe even pad Thai if you’ve come to terms with being boring.
-This place is also better-looking than your average Thai spot, and they have at least 10 different types of bright, shiny lanterns to stare at.
+If you’re looking for a Thai place where you can order something other than pad thai and have no regrets, Up Thai is a good option.
+Stop by on a weeknight and have some larb, peanut-chicken dumplings, or maybe even pad thai if you’ve come to terms with being the sort of person who orders this.
+Up Thai is also better-looking than your average Thai spot, and they have at least 10 different types of bright, shiny lanterns to stare at.